dumparkltd/state-of-the-world-content/_posts/pt/0100-01-01-at-risk-overview.md

 published: true
 permalink: /pt/at-risk/
 lang: pt
-title: "PT: At risk overview"
+title: 'PT: At risk overview'
 ---

 Are you interested in a particular group of people and how their human rights are affected in a country?